 After your surgery:

-You will be taken to a room where you will rest until you are fully awake.
+You will be taken to a room to rest until you are fully awake.
 Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
-If your caregiver wants you to stay in the hospital, you will be taken to your hospital room.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
 An ultrasound may be done after your surgery to check the repair.

 - You get a cold or the flu.